driessenslucas/researchproject/Thesis.md

 ## System Overview

-At the core of my RC car is the ESP32-WROOM-32 module, a small and powerful microcontroller with integrated Wi-Fi and Bluetooth capabilitie.
+At the core of my RC car is the ESP32-WROOM-32 module, a small and powerful microcontroller with integrated Wi-Fi and Bluetooth capabilities, powered by a 18650 type battery.

 The structure of the car is built on a 2WD miniQ robot chassis with a custom 3D printed top plate, which provides a sturdy base for mounting all components.
 To control the motors, an L298N dual H-Bridge motor controller was employed, allowing me to drive the motors in both directions and adjust their speed using pulse-width modulation (PWM) signals from the ESP32 microcontroller.

+\pagebreak

 For sensor integration, the system utilizes HC-SR04 ultrasonic sensors for distance measurement and an MPU6050 gyroscope for orientation and stabilization.
 These sensors are mounted using custom 3D printed parts, specifically designed to hold the HC-SR04 sensors securely in place.
 Additionally, a OLED screen is incorporated into the setup to provide real-time feedback on the robot’s status, such as its IP address and operational states, enhancing user interaction and debugging capabilities.

-Powering the entire system is an 18650 battery, Providing a lightweight and portable energy source.
-The battery is connected to the ESP32 microcontroller using a battery shield.

 ## Code Architecture and Integration